We play our own twisted brand of rocknroll and we don't take any prisoners. Hold on to your hats.

 Known for their fiercely energetic stage show and intelligent, skin-tight, textured songs, the seasoned four-piece conjure a rare and varied brand of alternative, high-octane rock n roll.
 Correspondents say they are a 'supreme power-punk force' with some of the best lyrics around today.

 The story so far: After meeting down at the front of the final Cardiacs gig in Sheffield in 2007, three survivors of the 1980's/90's Sheffield alternative scene decided to join forces and take up arms once more.
-Influenced by the simplicity of Pub Rock, the pounding rhythms of Goth/Alternative, the infectious melody of New Wave and aggression of classic 77/78 Punk, they recruited a vocalist and commenced gigging with the likes of Spear of Destiny, UK Subs, 999 and many others releasing their self-published debut EP “Ne’re do Wells” and album “Two Degrees of Separation” on Hepcat Records.
+Influenced by the explosive energy of Pub Rock, the pounding rhythms of Goth/Alternative, the infectious melody of New Wave and raw aggression of classic 77/78 Punk, they recruited a vocalist and commenced gigging with the likes of Spear of Destiny, UK Subs, 999 and many others releasing their self-published debut EP “Ne’re do Wells” and album “Two Degrees of Separation” on Hepcat Records.

 In 2012, following the departure of their bassist (Steve Hulme), ex-Psycho Surgeons bassist Clive Hoey joined and a second EP was released on Record Store Day in 2013 called "The Girl in the Record Shop" which immediately sold out and more gigs ensued with the likes of Members, Vice Squad, The Beat, Chelsea, Anti Pasti and Duncan Reid.